VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter04.md

-mGPlus is a MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination. mGPlus is like `GDI`+ of Win32 or Cario.mGPlus will provide a series of interfaces to implement these functions.
+mGPlus is a MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination. mGPlus is like `GDI`+ of Win32 or Cario. mGPlus will provide a series of interfaces to implement these functions.
 The library allows applications to draw graphics that do not need to be associated with device handles, that is, applications can create